openapx/r-service-txflow/README.md

 The `repository` is the name of the snapshot parent data repository.
 A snapshot can only be a member of a single repository.

-`contents` is an array of snapshot members.
+`members` is an array of snapshot members.
 All member properties and attributes except the `name` entry are copies of the data file or blob specification.

 The default member `name` is the `name` property recorded within the data file and